Mouth Breathing & Your Oral Health

 Place the tip of your tongue against your lower front teeth, then push your tongue back down to the floor of your mouth.
 Hold this position for 10 seconds.
 Repeat 5 times.

-Preventing Mouth Breathing
+How to Prevent Mouth Breathing

 - Keep your home clean and allergen-free